-In September 2018, California enacted a two-staged board gender quota for all publicly traded companies headquartered in the state (Hwang, Shivdasani, and Simintzi, 2020; von Meyerinck, Niessen-Ruenzi, Schmid, and Solomon, 2020).
+In September 2018, California enacted a board gender quota for all publicly traded companies headquartered in the state.
 All boards were required to have at least one woman by the end of 2019.
 By the end of 2021, five-member boards must have at least two female directors, and boards with six or more directors need at least three women (California Corporations Code, Section 301.3).
 Although the mandate surprised many observers and came only after most 2018 board elections, we confirmed that it does not confound our findings.
 Our findings are robust to allowing firms headquartered in California to exhibit a differential time trend.
-Board diversity of California firms increases in 2019, the first year the mandate becomes effective, but our estimates of The Big Three's impact are unaffected (see Appendix Table A2).
+Board diversity of California firms increases in 2019, the first year the mandate becomes effective, but our estimates of The Big Three's impact are unaffected (see Appendix Table A2).11